2023 NFL Playoffs: Wild Card Round game times, news and open thread

 How to Watch: NBC

-Enjoy the games with fellow black-and-gold fans in the comment section below, and be sure to stay tuned to BTSC for the latest news and notes surrounding the Steelers as they press on throughout the offseason.
+Enjoy the games with fellow black-and-gold faithful, and be sure to stay tuned to BTSC for the latest news and notes surrounding the Steelers as they press on throughout the NFL offseason.

 Loading comments...